 "In 2007, it was obvious that the community was attacked," Hawdon said.
-By comparison, he said Crouse's death seems more "like a horrible, horrific event that just happened, happened to happen here."
+By comparison, Crouse's death seems more "like a horrible, horrific event that just happened, happened to happen here."

 From the windows of his office in McComas Hall, Christopher Flynn can see West AJ across the street.
 The director of the Cook Counseling Center also has a clear view of the Cassell Coliseum parking lot where Officer Crouse died.

 About a dozen students were there for meetings when the lockdown order came.
-As he stood at the door ushering students inside, Flynn knew something serious was happening, but there was not the overwhelming feeling of dread that permeated the atmosphere four years ago.
+As he stood at the door ushering students inside, Flynn knew something serious was happening, but there was no overwhelming feeling of dread that permeated the atmosphere four years ago.

-Unlike April 2007, he said, "I wasn't worried that someone was coming towards us with a gun, ever.
+Unlike April 2007, "I wasn't worried that someone was coming towards us with a gun, ever.
 Or that our lives were in danger.
 The police presence was massive and quick."